About

 I have received several prizes during my M.Sc. and PhD, including the 2018 Bourse L’Oréal-UNESCO for women in science and the 2017 Physik-Studienpreis from the Berlin Physics Society.

-In my free time, I am passionate about scuba diving, traveling, and acrylic painting.
+In my free time, I am passionate about scuba diving (check out my dive videos here), traveling, and acrylic painting.